- Download our Ho Chi Minh City Schools Guide

 While the city offers its residents a range of activities, a weekend escape may be necessary from time to time to regain a sense of calmness and clarity, away from the stresses of city living.

-There are several destinations close to Ho Chi Minh City that provide an easy three-day weekend trip such as the towns of the Mekong Delta or pristine beaches of Phu Quoc.
-For those with more time on their hands, Vietnam’s central and northern areas boast popular travel spots.
+There are several destinations close to Ho Chi Minh City that provide an easy three-day weekend trip, such as the towns of the Mekong Delta or the pristine beaches of Phu Quoc.
+For those with more time on their hands, Vietnam’s central and northern areas also boast popular travel spots.